19 Aug 2025

 e.
 International Leadership and Supply Chains: How can the UK leverage its world-leading Photonics capabilities to enhance global supply chain resilience and drive commercial success in overseas markets?

 Please email your submission to [email protected] by 14 October.
-Contributions will then go live on 28 October.
+Contributions will go live on 28 October, 4 November, or 11 November 2025.

 Once live, contributions will be featured on techUK's flagship Innovation Hub, included in our monthly Tech & Innovation newsletter, and promoted via our social channels (LinkedIn & X).